-The policy and procedures related to post-acceptance enrollment of students with prior felony convictions is available here.
+The policy and procedures related to post-acceptance enrollment of students with prior felony convictions is available at www.herkimer.edu/felony.

 Academic Information and Regulations

 Academic Amnesty

 Herkimer College's Academic Amnesty program is designed to give a fresh start to students who have been away from the college for three years or more and who return to complete a degree or certificate.
 Such students may apply to have unsatisfactory grades excluded from the calculation of the grade point average (GPA).